bedrocklinux/bedrocklinux-userland/DESIGN.md

 - Global files: If every stratum only saw its local files, the strata would be unable to interact.
 Some file paths must appear the same to processes from all strata.
 These are called "global files".
 For example, /run/dbus is a global path.
-Thus, a dbus server from one stratum may communicate with a dbus client from another.
+Thus, a dbus client from one stratum may communicate with a dbus server from another.
-- Every file path and every process must either be associated with a given stratum or be considered global (and thus belongs to all strata).
+- Every file path and every process must either be associated with a given stratum or be considered global.
-- Pseudo-global files: /boot must be treated specially; it is shared across some strata, but not all.
-Thus, it is pseudo-global.
 - Enabled/disabled: To make software from various strata interact properly, Bedrock must take steps to integrate them at runtime.
 A stratum which is integrated with the system is "enabled".
 To safely remove or rename a